andrei-l/ticket-reservation-system/README.md

 Application which provide REST API for registering movies, reserving seats and loading this information back

 ## App details
-API is built with Akka HTTP
+ - API is built with Akka HTTP.
-Domain logic is built with Akka Actors framework.
-Persistence is supported with akka-persistence and embedded Cassandra DB Classes are linked together with MacWire DI framework.
+ - Domain logic is built with Akka Actors framework.
+Persistence is supported with akka-persistence and embedded Cassandra DB.
+ - Classes are linked together with MacWire DI framework.

 ### API